 Not long after the county takes possession of each property, its objective is to re-sell the property at a public tax auction, which is open to any real estate investor.
 The purpose of this auction is to allow the county to recoup the tax revenue they’ve lost.

-In tax deed states, each property starts with a minimum bid amount, which is usually based on the amount of past-due property taxes, plus some administrative fees.
+In tax deed states, each property starts with a minimum bid amount, usually based on past-due property taxes, plus some administrative fees.
 This minimum bid amount is typically far below the property’s actual market value, and this is where the opportunity lies.

 Tax Deed State vs. Tax Lien State